catherine-somers/Take-Home-Challenge-Ultimate-Technologies/README.md

 ### This is a mock take-home data science interview challenge

+This challenge focuses on determining user retention for a ride-sharing company, Ultimate Technologies Inc. The notebook contains the answers and code to the questions below.

 ## Part 1 ‑ Exploratory data analysis
 The attached logins.json file contains (simulated) timestamps of user logins in a particular geographic location.
 Aggregate these login counts based on 15­minute time intervals, and